cuijiyao01/docker-k8s-training/docker/Exercise 1 - Setting up Docker.md

 Environment="no_proxy=.wdf.sap.corp"
 ```

 - On the training VMs, Docker will try to use Google's DNS servers for all containers.
-This will not work reliably as we are referencing to SAP internal addresses and Google's DNS cannot resolve those of course.
+This will not work reliably as we are referencing to SAP internal addresses and Google's DNS cannot resolve those.
 To force Docker to use SAP's internal DNS server, we need to create the configuation file `/etc/docker/daemon.json` with the following content:

 ```json
 {